reddec/trusted-cgi/docs/examples/blog.md

 ---
 # Blog example

-This is basic public comment board example:
+This is a basic public comment board example:

-* anyone can post comment with any name
+* anyone can post comments with any name
 * only last N post will be displayed
 * comments stored in SQLite

-**Do not use the example in production!** Comments board without authorization it's a bad, very bad idea.
+**Do not use the example in production!** The comments board is without authorization!
+It's a bad, a very bad idea.
 However, the example should be safe for XSS attacks due to user data escaping.

-* Create new project based on python template (UI-> Dashboard -> Python)
+* Create a new project based on python template (UI -> Dashboard -> Python)
-* Click files, then click on app.py file.
+* Click `Files`, then click on `app.py` file.
 Copy following content:

 ```python
 import os